Monksmead School

 Literacy

 Our core books have been chosen to support learning around our topics as well being used to directly teach our literacy curriculum.
-This half term we will be reading a lot of non-fiction texts about a number of different jobs where people help us.
+This half term we will be re-visiting stories about winter and then reading a lot of non-fiction texts about a number of different jobs where people help us.

 Phonics

 Daily ELS phonics sessions will continue and we will be introducing lots of digraphs.
 These are where two letters represent one sound eg ‘ai ‘as in ‘rain’.
 The two letters cannot be separately sounded out to make the sound.
-The sound mat that came home at Christmas, shows the order of sounds that we will be covering in phonics.
+A new sound mat will be sent home.
+Please keep this safe and use it at home.
+It shows the order of sounds that we will be covering in phonics and can be referred to when your child is reading and writing to help support them.
+It can foster independence as they look up things on the sound mat rather than just being told.
 Updates on Tapestry and homework will keep you informed as to which sounds we are currently learning.
+Please read with your child as much as possible at home and let us know how they are doing by briefly commenting in their reading diary.

 Maths